johnkola/swagger-to-nextjs/README.md

 This command will:
 1. Parse your `petstore.yaml` OpenAPI specification
+2. Test all templates for errors (can be disabled with `--no-test-templates`)
-2. Generate a complete Next.js application in the `my-app` directory
+3. Generate a complete Next.js application in the `my-app` directory
-3. Include all TypeScript types, API routes, and DaisyUI-styled UI components
+4. Include all TypeScript types, API routes, service wrappers, and DaisyUI-styled UI components

 ### What Gets Generated?